-- Portfolio, 48 hoursThe final exam is a written assignment consisting of two parts:
+- Portfolio, 48 hoursThe exam is a written assignment consisting of two parts:

-Part 2: A new assignment.
-The exam assignment is in English and must be answered in English.
-The students are allowed to talk together about the given problem-set but must work on, write and upload the assignment individually.
+• The students are allowed to communicate about the given problem-set for the new assignment but must work on the assignment individually.

 - Exam registration requirements

-- hand in individually written programming files where two-third of the files have to be approved,
+- Hand in written programming files where two-third of the files have to be approved.

-- give useful peer feedback based on specific criteria to the mandatory assignments of two other students and where the feedback must be approved by the lecturer and/or the teachingassistant.
+- Provide useful written peer feedback based on specific criteria to the mandatory assignments of two other students.

 - All aids allowed